David-OConnor/pyflow/README.md

 info from `requirements.txt` or `Pipfile`.
 See
 [PEP 518](https://www.python.org/dev/peps/pep-0518/) and [PEP 621](https://peps.python.org/pep-0621/) for details.

+Supports [PEP 723] for specifying dependencies in one-off files.

 Pyproject.toml may be set up with syntax from the original PEP 518, or the newer PEP 621.